YOU CAN HELP YOURSELF

 Think about what’s your moment.

-Up-regulates intuition, empathy and action.
-It gets you in touch with yourself, others and the environment, enabling you to respond skillfully and appropriately rather than habitually or your default response.
+- Up-regulates intuition, empathy and action.
+It gets you in touch with yourself, others and the environment, enabling you to respond skilfully and appropriately rather than habitually or your default response.

-The slow 7.
-Taking seven, slow, very deep, soft breaths.
+• The slow 7, or whatever count works for you.
+Take these slow, very deep, soft breaths.
 Focusing 100% on your breath is cited as a great calming technique for particularly stressful, anxious situations.
 Do not rush these; allow time to complete the cycles.
 You can do this to yourself or talk someone else through it.

-The paper bag alternative.
-It’s often said to hold a paper bag over our mouth and nose, if we’re in a state of panic, anxiety, taking very short quick breaths, getting light headed and dizzy.
+• The paper bag alternative.
+It’s often said to hold a paper bag over our mouth and nose, if we’re in a state of panic, anxiety, taking very short quick breaths, getting light-headed and dizzy.
 What happens is the excess oxygen in our body/bloodstream taken in by the quick, sharp, short breaths, gets neutralised by the carbon dioxide temporarily breathed in that builds up in the paper bag.
+Who carries or has access to paper bags these days!

-However, a more practical way is to cup your hands or use a scarf and place over your nose and mouth.
+However, a more practical way is to cup your hands, use a scarf or your sleeve, and place over your nose and mouth.
 This has the same affect but is easier, more practical and, discreet.

 When you’re leading them, do they walk in your space or maintain a polite distance?
 Do they stay out on the lunge or come in to you, and vice versa?
 Do they approach you in the field or walk away?
 Do they politely move round the stable or barge?
 How do they respond to your riding position and, your change of position?
 What’s the impact of your seat in a transition, or your posture when jumping?